Skip to main content

 Determining Your Validation and Reporting Requirements

-Once you have determined your Discover® Merchant Level, the table below details the corresponding validation and reporting requirements.
-Additionally, Discover has implemented a Merchant EMV PCI Validation Waiver program by which Discover Merchants are able to obtain an exemption from providing PCI Compliance documentation to the Discover Information Security & Compliance (DISC) team.
+Once you have determined your Discover® Network merchant level, the table below details the corresponding validation and reporting requirements.
+Additionally, Discover Network has implemented a merchant Security Compliance Innovation Program (SCIP) by which Discover Network merchants are able to obtain relief from providing PCI Compliance documentation to the Discover Information Security & Compliance (DISC) team.

 Level